ClouDesire/docusaurus/docs/platform.md

 the VM will be required.

-In the same way, the snapshot restore operation will be executed on this new disk, and onceit is ready the two disks will be switched.
+In the same way, the snapshot restore operation will be executed on this new disk, and once it is ready the two disks will be switched.
 In this way, the application will be accessible during the snapshot restoring and no shutdown of the VM will be required.